SieglStefan/SpeedyWeatherEmulator.jl/docs/src/examples.md

 # Examples

-This section contains the code used to produce the results presented in the report, as well as additional examples and outcomes.
+This section contains the code used to produce the results presented in the project report, as well as additional examples and outcomes.

+The [Project Report](https://github.com/username/SpeedyWeatherEmulator.jl/blob/main/ProjectReport.pdf) provides a quick overview of the examples without code snippets.
+Furthermore, it briefly introduces the necessity and background of  emulators and explains and discusses the results.

 ## Hyperparameter Optimization